 Why Bodhgaya is so important

-The following advice was dictated to Venerable Sarah Thresher by Kyabje Lama Zopa Rinpoche at Root Institute, Bodhgaya, India, February 4, 2014:
+The following was dictated by our Spiritural Director, Kyabje Lama Zopa Rinpoche, to Venerable Sarah Thresher at Root Institute, February 4, 2014:

 Bodhgaya is not only the place where the Buddha showed the holy deed of achieving enlightenment under the bodhi tree but also where all the great pandits such as Nagarjuna and Asanga practised and made so many prayers.
 Also, many great enlightened beings and yogis from Tibet, China, Nepal and other countries came here and made so many prayers to benefit us sentient beings so there would be unbelievable, unbelievable opportunity for us to purify negative karma and accumulate merit as quickly as possible.